Skip to main content

 Academic Requirements

-Students must have an overall GPA of 3.0 or higher in order to graduate with a MS degree in Engineering Data Science.
+Students must have an overall GPA of 3.0 or higher in order to graduate with a MS degree in Engineering Data Science and AI.

 Each student should assume responsibility for being familiar with the academic program requirements as stated in the current catalogs of the college, university and this website.